 Knowledgeable - Professional firms employ and train technicians who have the ability to answer basic questions regarding carpet performance and maintenance, as well as spotting and cleaning.

 References - Consumers should ask for references from previous customers, and they should consult friends and business acquaintances about the reputation of the cleaning firm they are considering.
-Do not hesitate to call the local Chamber of Commerce.

 Trade Associations - Professional cleaning firms are members of regional or national trade associations or other organizations that promote high ethical standards and continuing education.
 Look for trade association logos in advertising.